Printing and finishing processes Real eye-catchers through transfer printing

 Despite its name, transfer printing is actually not a printing process in the conventional sense, but rather a combination of different techniques.

-The high precision, however, has its price: For each desired colour, a separate foil must be produced in advance.
+The high precision, however, has its price: For each desired colour, a separate foil must be produced in advance so that transfer printing is a more expensive variant among the finishing processes.
 In addition, the multi-stage process is time-consuming and is usually used for very high-quality custom-made products.
 Products finished by transfer printing such as T-shirts, sweaters or jackets, as well as products made of aluminium, ceramics, glass or wood are suitable as high-quality promotional gifts and real eye-catchers.